SirNickolas/Dython/README.md

 How it works
 ------------

 The parser is intentionally kept quite simple to make it faster.
-It follows a few rules:
+It follows few rules:

 1. If the indentation increases, a brace is opened on the previous line, unless it ends with one of `=>,\{`.
 2. If the indentation decreases or stays consistent, a semicolon is appended to the previous line, unless it ends with one of `=>,:;\{}`, and then needed amount of braces are closed.
 3. `\` is erased from the resulting code.
-4. Code rewriting is disabled in parentheses and brackets and re-enabled in user-placed braces.
+4. Code rewriting is disabled inside parentheses and brackets and re-enabled inside user-placed braces.

 Of course, comments and strings are properly skipped.

-Dython passes the [three-stage bootstrapping][dython3] (a standard self-hosting compiler stress test), so the possibility of a nasty bug in it is rather small.
+Dython passes [three-stage bootstrapping][dython3] (a standard self-hosting compiler stress test), so the possibility of a nasty bug in it is rather small.
 Some [sed scripting][preprocess.sh] is required to turn it into a self-hosting one, though.

 [dython3]:       https://github.com/SirNickolas/Dython/blob/master/test/dython3.d
 [preprocess.sh]: https://github.com/SirNickolas/Dython/blob/master/test/preprocess.sh